 3. Many things that are important to success do not require talent.
 Attributes like punctuality, effort, patience, and unselfishness, among other traits, are essential to success yet require no talent.
 Thus, talented people must realize that their talent is never enough.
 Without characteristics like those listed, they won't have a prayer of reaching their potential.

+4. Talent is enough to get your foot in the door, to get you noticed, and to offer you a head start.
 In the beginning, it separates you from the rest of the pack and gives you a head start over others.
 For that reason, natural talent is one of life's greatest gifts.
 But the advantage only lasts a short time.

 5. Anyone can make choices that will add value to talent.
 The key choices you make-apart from the natural talent you already have-will set you apart from others who have talent alone.
 These choices, among other things, include developing the discipline to develop your talent; building the character necessary to protect your talent; choosing the attitude necessary to maximize your talent; and believing in yourself enough so that you unleash your talent.